Why should autoencoders work?: Introduction

 \section{Introduction}

 Many real-world problems require the analysis of large numbers of data points inhabiting some Euclidean space $\R^n$.
-The ``manifold hypothesis'' \cite{fefferman2016testing} postulates that these points lie on some $k$-dimensional submanifold with (or without) boundary $K\subset \R^n$, so can be described locally by $k < n$ parameters.
+The ``manifold hypothesis'' \citep{fefferman2016testing} postulates that these points lie on some $k$-dimensional submanifold with (or without) boundary $K\subseteq \R^n$, so can be described locally by $k < n$ parameters.
 When $K$ is a linear submanifold, classical approaches like principal component analysis and multidimensional scaling are effective ways to learn these parameters.
-But when $K$ is nonlinear, learning these parameters is the more challenging ``manifold learning'' problem studied in the rapidly developing literature on ``geometric deep learning'' \cite{bronstein2017geometric}.
+But when $K$ is nonlinear, learning these parameters is the more challenging ``manifold learning'' problem studied in the rapidly developing literature on ``geometric deep learning'' \citep{bronstein2017geometric}.

-One popular approach to this problem relies on deep neural network \concept{autoencoders} (also called ``replicators'' \cite{hecht-nielsen1995replicator}) of the form $G\circ F$, where the output of the \concept{encoder} $F\colon \R^n\to \R^k$ is the desired $k<n$ parameters, $G\colon \R^k\to \R^n$ is the \concept{decoder}, and $F$ and $G$ are continuous.
+One popular approach to this problem relies on deep neural network \concept{autoencoders} (also called ``replicators'' \citep{hecht-nielsen1995replicator}) of the form $G\circ F$, where the output of the \concept{encoder} $F\colon \R^n\to \R^k$ is the desired $k<n$ parameters, $G\colon \R^k\to \R^n$ is the \concept{decoder}, and $F$ and $G$ are continuous.
+See Figure~\ref{fig:generic_autoencoder} for an illustration.

 The goal is to learn $F$, $G$ to create a perfect autoencoder, one such that $G(F(x))=x$ for all $x\in K$.
-Clearly such $F$, $G$ exist if and only if $K$ is homeomorphic to a $k$-dimensional submanifold with boundary of $\R^k$, so there are topological obstructions making this goal impossible in general, as observed in \cite{Batson2021}.
+The latter condition implies that $F|_K:K\to F(K)\subseteq \R^k$ is a homeomorphism, since it is a continuous map with a continuous inverse $G\colon F(K)\to K$.
+Thus, a perfect autoencoder $F$, $G$ exists if and only if the $k$-dimensional $K$ is homeomorphic to a subset of $\R^k$, so there are topological obstructions making this goal impossible in general, as observed in \citet{Batson2021}.

 And yet, the wide practical applicability of the method evidences remarkable empirical success from autoencoders even when $K$ is not homeomorphic to such a subset of $\R^k$.
 (We give an illustrative numerical experiment in \S\ref{sec:numerical}.)
 How can this be?